-Walt Disney World To Begin Cash-Less Test Program For Resort Hotels Next Month
+Walt Disney World To Begin Cashless Test Program For Resort Hotels Next Month

 - Google Pay

-Now, while Disney’s Animal Kingdom Lodge will be going through an electronic-pay only test starting in February, cash will be used for a couple of things.
-It can still be used for all gratuities paid to any Cast Member and guests can still add it to their room for room-charge reasons.
+While Disney’s Animal Kingdom Lodge will be going through an electronic-pay only test starting in February, cash will be used for a couple of things.
+It can still be used for all gratuities paid to any Cast Member, and guests can still add it to their room for room charges.

 As technology advances, Walt Disney World is looking to stay on top of things as much as possible and bring ease and stress-free environments to their guests.
-This electronic-pay only test is going to be for a limited time, but if successful at Disney’s Animal Kingdom Lodge, it could branch out to other resorts.
-Depending on how this pilot program goes, more resort hotels at WDW could end up going cash-less before too long.
+This electronic pay-only test is going to be for a limited time, but if successful, at Disney’s Animal Kingdom Lodge, it could branch out to other resorts.
+Depending on how this pilot program goes, more resort hotels at WDW could end up going cashless before too long.